moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 Please refer to [here](https://hackmd.io/@petworks/ByAmydrP3) for the Chinese version of this documentation.

 ## Disclaimer
-The application listed here only serves as the minimum demonstrations of using PETs.
+The application listed here only serves as the minimum demonstration of using PETs.
 The source code should not be directly deployed for production use.